The Next Steve Jobs Is A Black Woman And She Wants Us All To Be Rich

 Tech is all the buzz these days and there’s a reason for it.
 As technologies advance, there are more opportunities for women like you and me to take life-changing ideas and turn them into products that improve people’s daily lives.
-Angel Rich, a Hampton University graduate and Washington DC native did just that when she decided back in 2013 to launch The Wealth Factory and build Credit Stacker, an app that teaches young people about credit management, personal finance and entrepreneurship through gamification.
+Angel Rich, a Hampton University graduate and Washington DC native did just that when she decided back in 2013 to launch The Wealth Factory and build Credit Stacker, an app that teaches young people about credit management, personal finance and entrepreneurship through gaming.
 Rich has won several business competitions and was even recognized by Michelle Obama’s White House department for having one of the best financial literacy products in the country.
 In this interview with BAUCE, Angel shares tips for future entrepreneurs and discusses how we as black people can get smarter about our money.

-You’ve been named the “Next Steve Jobs” by Forbes, an overall “Wealth Pioneer,” as well as a bona fide “BAUCE Chick”.
+You’ve been named the “Next Steve Jobs” by Forbes, an overall “Wealth Pioneer,” as well as a bonafide “BAUCE Chick.”
 What do these titles mean to you and how do you navigate the social responsibility your success has manifested?

 Angel: That’s exactly what’s been on my mind this week, God must have been preparing me to answer this.
 That is such an interesting question that I could almost write a book on answering.
 For years the Black community was confused as to why Oprah did not do more (for us), why she wasn’t seen more in the Black community, why she didn’t have an afro and fist up every time she was on her show given her platform.
 In later years we see Oprah owning her OWN Network, empowering Black people, putting on Black shows and movies, and progressing the culture.